icgrp/pld2022/README.md

 The safe ratio between DDR memory and CPU threads is 8 GBs/threads.
 For example, if you have 8 threads-CPU, the safe DDR memory size is around 64 GBs.

-6. After all the compilations are done, we can see one of the pages (data_redir) consumes 56,683 LUTs, and is too big to be mapped.
-By typing **make report**, you can see the detailed implementation information in the terminal.
+6. After all the compilations are done, we can see the detailed implementation information in the terminal.
 You can also read the report under **./workspace/report**.

 ![](images/report1.png)